tetherto/lib-wallet/docs/README.md

 await store.init()
 ```

-if you want to not have persistance storage and use in memory storage leave `store_path` empty
+If you do not want persistance storage and want to use in memory storage leave the `store_path` field as empty.

 #### 3. Setup assets
-Each blockchain/asset hast it's own module that encapsulates all of the logic.
+Each blockchain/asset has it's own module that encapsulates all of the logic.
 Each asset can have it's own configuration.

 Lets setup Bitcoin: